mnentwig/forthytwo/fractalsProject/README.md

 The calculation engine relies heavily on the [valid/ready handshaking paradigm](https://inst.eecs.berkeley.edu/~cs150/Documents/Interfaces.pdf), which is used consistently throughout the chain.

 Here, it is essential, for a simple reason:
 The 200 MHz clock rate of the fractal generator is less than two times the VGA pixel rate.
-Therefore, any "sub-optimal" handshaking scheme that needs one idle clock cycle to recover would break the design.
+Any "sub-optimal" handshaking scheme that requires an idle clock cycle to recover would break the design.

 ### Ready / valid combinational path problem
 In a typical processing block, data moves in lock-step through a sequence of registers.